parantes/vowel-detector/README.md

 Praat script to find onsets and offsets of vowel-like segments in a sound file based on its energy profile.

-Cummins (1998) describes a procedure based on Scott (1993) to identify what he calls syllabic beats, or the time points in the speech chain where listeners seem to anchor the perception of the succession of vowel sounds, an idea that can be likened to the concept of p-centers.
+Cummins (1998) describes a procedure based on Scott (1993) to identify what he calls syllabic beats, or the time points in the speech chain where listeners seem to anchor the perception of the succession of vowel sounds, an idea that can be likened to the concept of _P_-centers.
 Research has established that these beats are highly associated with the onset of vowel sounds.

 The procedure outlined by Cummins consists of the following steps: